Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Results

-We split our results into three parts.
+We split our results into four parts.
 First we consider a joint Monte Carlo sampling of designs and particle positions to demonstrate that the noisy estimate for the reciprocal partition function can be adequately incorporated into a Monte Carlo acceptance ratio.
 We next perform the joint sampling of designs and trajectories to extract the dependence of the rate constant on the well depth in the range \(\epsilon \in [7,12]\).
-Finally, we demonstrate the enhanced preference for faster rate constants that comes from simultaneously sampling multiple reactive trajectories.
+We demonstrate the enhanced preference for faster rate constants that comes from simultaneously sampling multiple reactive trajectories.
+Finally, we illustrate the methodology on a more complex molecular cluster.